AntimaDwivedi/Accident-Prone-Situation-Prediction-of-Vehicle-Using-Machine-Learning-Approaches/README.md

 techniques.
 Over 2,000 instances of all such features were calculated by simulating an automobile cabin environment and obtaining the value of all features for 4 different drivers, 1 male, and 4 female test subjects.
 All data collection and processing procedures described in this work were implemented in Python.
-These features may be stated as follows:
+These features are stated as follows:
 1. **EYE ASPECT RATIO:** Contains the values of the percentage of eye-opened by the driver.
 2. **MOUTH OPEN RATIO:** Contains the values of mouth opened and duration of mouth opening of the driver.